-These exist a lot of attempts to improve the process of creation of DRC and LVS runsets.
-They start at least from [1], where a process flow representation was proposed in order to create a single, unified wafer processing representation in order to facilitate the integration of design and manufacturing.
-Hardware assisted DRC was considered in [2][3][4] but quickly returned back to software based solutions [5].
+Various attempts to improve the process of creation of DRC and LVS runsets have long history.
+They start at least from 90th, cf. [4], where a process flow representation was proposed in order to create a single, unified wafer processing representation, and to facilitate the integration of design and manufacturing.
+Even before, in early 80th, hardware assisted

+DRC was considered in [5], [6], [7], but quickly returned back to software based solutions, cf. [8].
 There exist a lot of patents, which attack the same problem.
-We take the description of the most relevant patents almost verbatim.
+We provide here the description of the most relevant patents taking almost verbatim.

-In [6], a method for generating test patterns for testing digital electronic circuits, is defined.
+In [9], a method for generating test patterns for testing digital electronic circuits, is defined.
 It fully specifies some primary inputs, while other primary inputs are specified in accordance with selected series of codes.
 The test pattern template is then repeatedly converted into a stimulus pattern, using different integers in the selected series of codes, and fault simulation is performed on a circuit under test using each stimulus pattern.
 A stimulus pattern is then saved for subsequent testing of the circuit under test whenever fault simulation using that stimulus pattern shows that fault coverage has increased.

-Another close approach was proposed in [7], which considers automatic generation of DRC runsets, using templates per verification tools.
+Another close approach was proposed in [10], which considers automatic generation of DRC runsets, using templates per verification tools.
 The main idea of the invention is that instead of a user creating runsets in a language of a specific verification tool (also called "native language"), the user expresses the DRC rules in a high level programming language (also called "meta language") that is independent of the native language.
 The meta language includes, in addition to normal constructs of the high level programming language, a set of keywords that identify DRC rules from an abstract viewpoint, unrelated to any native language.

-In [8], an approach to deal with programming language, such as C, C++, Perl or Tcl was proposed.
+In [11], an approach to deal with programming language, such as C, C++, Perl or Tcl was proposed.
 In addition, DRC templates of the type described herein capture the expertise of the template author for use by numerous novice users who do not need to learn the native language of a verification tool.

 In our approach, we eliminate the need to use any (either experienced or novice) user/programmer in order to write the DRC/LVS runsets.
 In order to reach the target, we propose to force the DRM composer (who is assumed to remain in the game in any case) to instantiate the relevant pre-defined generic patterns rather than to write the DRM as a freestyle document.
 When these patterns are instantiated and the relevant information is extracted and stored in the suitable way, we use the patterns for DRC runsets generation and similar (new proposed) patterns for LVS runsets generation for any particular verification tool.